 You will see joggers, skaters, and cyclists all taking in the fresh ocean breezes, fantastic vibe and beautiful sights.

 The Miami Beach Walk is great for a stroll, as short or as long as you want to make it...
 There are access points all along the way and also bike racks for rental and drop-off...

 This is probably one of the most beautiful bike rides you can take in the city.
-At this time, not all the segments of the Beach Walk are open to cyclers, specially the Miami Beach Boardwalk area which is limited to pedestrians only.
+At this time, not all the segments of the Beach Walk are open to cyclers, specially the Miami Beach Boardwalk area in Mid-Beach which is limited to pedestrians only.
 Work is underway to replace the existing boardwalk with a paved pathway, which will be wide enough to allow for bicycles.
 Many paved segments are already finished or closed to being completed.
 You will see the areas clearly marked where bicycles are not allowed.

 Bicycles can be rented from one of the many Citibike stands.
 Remember you can rent and return your bike to any of the stands (as long as there are bikes or empty spots available for returning).
 Bikes might be in short supply in some of the most popular stretches in South Beach, where empty racks are a common sight as early as mid-morning.

 But it is not much of a problem as there are numerous stations throughout the area.
 You can download the Citibike App which tells you which stations have bikes available and how many.
 More info www.citibikemiami.com.